MarkWithall/markwithall.github.com/_posts/2012-11-11-nanowrimo-day-11.md

 ---
 layout: post
 title: NaNoWriMo 2012 - Day 11
+description: Some thoughts on the possible rules of time travel and what laws could govern them.
 categories: nano
 ---
 Have reached 20,001 words so far.
 About two days ahead of target.